 Konparu

-Their morning service consists of a delicious ham and egg toast sandwich stuffed generously with sliced cabbage.
-Konparu is one of the few places where the morning is not for free.
-However, it is only an additional 130 yen on top of the price for your morning coffee or tea.
-Still a great deal for your breakfast before exploring Nagoya!
+Their morning service consists of a delicious ham and egg toast sandwich generously stuffed with sliced cabbage.
+Unlike some places, Konparu’s morning service is not complimentary; however, for an additional 150 yen, you can enjoy it alongside your morning coffee or tea.
+It remains a great deal for a satisfying breakfast before exploring Nagoya!”

 How about joining the street food tour in Osu after some shopping?
 One of Konparu’s locations happens to be near the starting point of this tour.